vincentaudebert/vincentaudebert.github.io/_posts/2014-10-21-parallelisation-using-pyramid-and-celery.md

 For this article, I'm using Python on version 2.7, the web framework Pyramid on version 1.5 and Celery on version 3.

 Parallelisation is really powerful to reduce a lot your loading time/processing time.
 Basically, without it, your code will be executed by one server.
 With parallelisation you split a task in many smaller ones to be processed by many virtual servers.
-There are many benefits but the main one is definitely to avoid loading locks on Database usage or CPU usage.
-This is really efficient on Amazon Web Services.
-Indeed, once a node is overloading in terms of tasks, AWS should create a new one and spread the tasks on all the nodes.
+There are many benefits but the main one is definitely to avoid overloading locks on Database or CPU.
+This is really efficient with Amazon Web Services (AWS).
+Indeed, once a node is almost overloading, AWS should create a new one and spread the tasks on all the nodes.
 I won't go too much in the details as it's not my expertise but for those interested, [you can have complementary info here] [1].

 ##Example case
 So let's dive into the code.
 Let's say you have a warehouse with many products.
 You want to process each products by chunks instead of processing the whole warehouse and crashing your server.

+First of all, don't forget to import celery functions we will need:

+{% highlight python %}
+from celery import chain, group
+{% endhighlight %}

 You will split big task, let's call it `processWholeWarehouse()` into smaller tasks `processSomeProducts(start, end)` (processing only 500 products) and you will append all these small taks to a list: